hjlogique/Employee-Tracker/README.md

    * `View All Employees By Manager`: Allows users to select a manager first, then application displays all the employees assigned to that manager.

-   * `Add Employee`: Users can add new employees and asign them roles and managers.
+   * `Add Employee`: Users can add new employees and assign them roles and managers.

-   * `Update Employee Role`: Users can asign new roles to employees.
+   * `Update Employee Role`: Users can assign new roles to employees.

-   * `Update Employee Manager`: Users can asign new managers to employees.
+   * `Update Employee Manager`: Users can assign new managers to employees.

    * `Remove Employee`: Users remove (delete) employees.

-   * `Add Role`: Users can add new roles.
+   * `Add Role`: Users can add new roles and assign salaries to them.

    * `Remove Role`: Users can remove (delete) roles.